Orsini affair: Truelove prosecution

 Tyrannicide: is it Justifiable? was a pamphlet by William Edwin Adams defending Orsini's attack, published in February 1858.
 The publisher, Edward Truelove, then operated from 240 The Strand, London.

 Truelove was prosecuted by the British government, on a charge of criminal libel, and causing a public outcry; included in the case was Stanislaus Tchorzewski, on the grounds that he had published a defence of Bernard by the group led by Félix Pyat.
 Adams, along with the Tyneside radical Joseph Cowen who had welcomed Orsini to Stella Hall, and William James Linton, had associated with Orsini when he had visited the North of England.
-Given that Cowan destroyed correspondence, the involvement of this group in illegal acts is now considered difficult to gauge.
+Given that Cowen destroyed correspondence, the involvement of this group in illegal acts is now considered difficult to gauge.
 Possibly included in some way was the art dealer Charles Augustus Howell, based in Darlington, who was thought at the time to be implicated.
 He left the country, returning only in 1865.

 After the verdict in the Bernard case, the government dropped these prosecutions.
 Mill commented on the Truelove trial in Ch.
 2 of On Liberty (1859).